desmodrone/desmodrone/README.md

 - [Atari](https://atari.com)
 - [THQ](https://www.thqnordic.com)

-🦀 Currently diving into the world of Rust, exploring its intricacies and honing my skills, I sometimes write about it [here](https://desmodrone.github.io).
+🤝 I've recently started working with Laurence at [extropy.io](https://github.com/ExtropyIO) and I couldn't be happier about it.

-🤝 I've recently started collaborating with Laurence at [extropy.io](https://github.com/ExtropyIO) and I couldn't be happier about it.
+🦀 Diving into the world of Rust, exploring its intricacies and honing my skills, I sometimes write about it [here](https://desmodrone.github.io).

 📸 I fuel my creative side with my content agency [apexwins.com](https://www.apexwins.com).